ctrl-alt-dtl/PMA-Labs/Labs/Chap3/Lab_3-2/3-2_Notes.md

 ![3-2: Procmon Snapshot with Filtering Take 2](Images/3-2-5.png)

-Again see see the same thing of *NAME NOT FOUND* and *FILE LOCKED WITH ONLY READERS*, but that's about it.
+Again, see see the same thing of *NAME NOT FOUND* and *FILE LOCKED WITH ONLY READERS*, but that's about it.
 So let's do a look with Ghidra/IDA and see what it should have done.

 ![3-2: IDA Look](Images/3-2-6.png)